-The Source team found out about the Knowledge Transfer Partnership (KTP) scheme and quickly established a three-way partnership project (a KTP) with an academic team from the University of Brighton's School of Sport and Service Management.
+The Source team found out about the Knowledge Transfer Partnership (KTP) scheme and quickly established a three-way partnership project (a KTP) with an academic team from the University of Brighton's School of Sport and Health Sciences.
 The project offered a new insight into sports pedagogy, which the Source were keen to understand more as a business.

 As freestyle BMX is creative in its nature, developing a coaching framework held intrinsic challenges, however, the academic team had a particular interest in junior coaching at grassroots level and the promotion of physical activity, which this project gave a unique entry point to.

-Expertise from the University of Brighton School of Sport and Service Management and Centre of Sport, Tourism and Leisure Studies (CoSTaLS) included:
+Expertise from the University of Brighton School of Sport and Health Sciences and Centre of Sport, Tourism and Leisure Studies (CoSTaLS) included:

 - Dr James Wallis, Knowledge Base Supervisor – expertise in the theoretical basis of physical education and sport pedagogy, the coaching of junior athletes, learning theories and reflective practice